zekinah/zone-cookie/Readme.md

 * Email Notification for both Admin and Requester
 * Requester List

-## IMPORTANT!
+### Note!
-Zone Cookie Consent can help you meet compliance requirements, but the user must ensure that all requirements are met.
+This plugin provides a sample text for GDPR and CCPA section, you can check it and replace it anytime you want.
+It is also can help you to meet compliance requirements, but the user must ensure that all requirements are met.

 ## Installation